Kevin Cooke

 Kevin Cooke (born February 1, 1980) is an American politician.
 He served as a member of the Georgia House of Representatives from the 18th District from 2011-2021.
 Cooke sponsored 125 bills.
 He is a member of the Republican Party.

+In 2020, he ran for the United States House of Representatives for Georgia's 14th congressional district.
+He was endorsed by state lieutenant governor Geoff Duncan, but was defeated in the Republican primary.